Jagz Nation, Vol. 1: Thy Nation Come: Background and promotion

-Jagz Nation, Vol.1.
-Thy Nation Come is the first project released by Jesse Jagz following his departure from Chocolate City in 2012.
-Jesse Jagz recorded over 200 songs for the album and worked with producers Kid Konnect, Shady Bizniz, Samklef and GuiltyBeatz.
+Jagz Nation, Vol. 1: Thy Nation Come is the first project released by Jesse Jagz following his departure from Chocolate City in 2012.
+Jesse Jagz recorded over two hundred songs for the album and worked with producers Kid Konnect, Shady Bizniz, Samklef and GuiltyBeatz.
 He also reached out to Wizkid, 9ice, Lindsey Abudei and James Maverik for features.
 Jesse Jagz didn't feature M.I or Ice Prince on the album because he wanted to be the only rapper on it.
-In an interview posted on MADC.com, he elaborated on the album, saying, "It's just going to be music.
+In an interview with the website MADC.com, he elaborated on the album, saying, "It's just going to be music.
 With the album I just tried to push the boundary.
 You know what I mean?
 Writing, production, arrangement, engineering.
 I set out to just make good music.
 Forget about being Nigerian, forget about being in Lagos and just make some good music."
-Jesse Jagz said he expects to receive mixed reviews when he drops the album, and that being gifted in recording and producing added to the album's depth.
+Jesse Jagz said he anticipates Jagz Nation, Vol. 1: Thy Nation Come to receive mixed reviews when he drops it and that being gifted in recording and producing added to the album's depth.

 Jesse Jagz promoted the album by holding the Jagz Experience Hip-Hop concert at the New Afrika Shrine on August 24, 2013.
 He told The Punch newspaper he decided to host the album's launch concert at the Shrine for historical reasons and to accommodate some of his financially unstable fans.

 Singles and other releases

-The album's lead single "Redemption" was released on May 29, 2013.
-It received positive reviews from music critics.
-OkayAfrica said it is "anchored on an addictive clink-clank beat and swerving synth melody, which Jesse Jagz expertly rides and molds into a hip-hop-meets-dancehall gem."
-The audio and visuals for "Redemption" were released simultaneously.
+The album's lead single, "Redemption", was released on May 29, 2013, along with its music video.
+The song received positive reviews from music critics.
+OkayAfrica said the record is "anchored on an addictive clink-clank beat and swerving synth melody, which Jesse Jagz expertly rides and molds into a hip-hop-meets-dancehall gem."
 The Wizkid-assisted track "Bad Girl" was released on July 10, 2013, as the album's second single.
 Its music video was uploaded to YouTube on December 7, 2013.

-Jesse Jagz released the Femi Kuti-assisted track "3rd World War" on August 7, 2013.
+"3rd World War", which features a saxophone riff by Femi Kuti, was released on August 7, 2013.
 It was initially intended to be included on the album's deluxe edition.
 However, the deluxe edition was never released.
 The song ended up being released as the lead single from the Heaven's Hell soundtrack.
-On January 19, 2014, Jagz Nation released the music video for the album's third single "Sex & Scotch", which was directed by Mex Film Production.
-On January 23, 2014, Jesse Jagz released the J.O.
+The music video for the album's third single, "Sex & Scotch", was directed by Mex Film Production and released on January 19, 2014.
+On January 23, Jesse Jagz released the J.O.
 King-directed animated video for the album's fourth single "God on the Mic".